BearStudio/bearstudio.fr/src/content/conferences/therudynator3000-the-ai-counter-marketing-automation-that-will-save-the-world/fr.md

 title: 'TheRudyNator3000 — the AI counter marketing automation that will save the world !'

 instances:
-  - eventName: 'Meet-Up codeur en Seine'
+  - name: 'Meet-Up codeur en Seine'
     date: 2023-07-18
 ---